MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-dropbox.md

 As a cloud file storage and collaboration tool, Dropbox enables your users to persist and share their documents across your organization in a streamlined and efficient way.
 Using Dropbox may expose your sensitive data not only internally, but also to external collaborators, or even worse make it publicly available via a shared link.
 Such incidents can be caused by malicious actors, or by unaware employees.

-Connecting Dropbox to Cloud App Security gives you improved insights into your users’ activities, provide threat detection using machine learning based anomaly detections, and information protection related detections such as detecting external information sharing and enabling automated remediation controls.
+Connecting Dropbox to Cloud App Security gives you improved insights into your users’ activities, provide threat detection using machine learning based anomaly detections, and information protection detections such as detecting external information sharing and enabling automated remediation controls.

 ## Main threats